Skip to content

 Listing: Grade II (1997)

-From the corner of Finsbury Circus and Circus Place.
+Salisbury House seen from the corner of Finsbury Circus and Circus Place

-The attractive colour of the Bath stone cladding makes it stand out from the more typical Portland stone prevalent in buildings of that period, in this area.
-Yet, like London Wall Buildings and Broad Street Place, the sheer size of it presents compositional challenges beyond the simple programmatic utilitas.
+The attractive colour of the Bath stone cladding makes it stand out from the more common Portland stone prevalent in buildings of that period in this area.
+Yet, like London Wall Buildings and Broad Street Place, the sheer size of it presents compositional challenges beyond the simple programmatic brief.
 Specifically, while the concave Finsbury Circus aspect naturally produces some relief of mass, the long, straight London Wall aspect runs the risk of repetition and dullness.

-The concave Finsbury Circus prospect of Salisbury House.
+The concave Finsbury Circus aspect of Salisbury House

-This is partly alleviated by the reduction in elevation by two storeys, on the south side as well by complex composition and applied ornament along the entire perimeter.
-Note the superimposition of Doric and Ionic orders.
+This is partly alleviated by the reduction in elevation by two storeys, on the south side, as well as the complex composition and applied ornament along the entire perimeter.
+Note, among other details, the superimposition of Doric and Ionic orders.

-Vertical and horizontal subdivision and surface detail help relieve the substantial mass.
+Vertical and horizontal subdivision and surface detail help relieve the imposing mass

 The central entrance, on Finsbury Circus.